-Basically, lithium is a highly reactive alkali metal with excellent heat and electrical conductivity.
-Such characteristics make it especially useful to manufacture lubricants, pharmaceuticals, glass and, most importantly, lithium-ion batteries for electric cars and consumer electronics.
+Lithium is a highly reactive alkali metal with excellent heat and electrical conductivity.
+Such characteristics make it especially useful to manufacture lubricants, pharmaceuticals, glass and, most importantly, the cathode for lithium-ion batteries used to power electric cars and consumer electronics.

-But lithium can’t just be found in nature, as it’s highly reactive.
+But the soft, silver-white metal can’t be found in its elemental form, as it’s highly reactive.
 Instead, it’s present as a constituent of salts or other compounds.
-Most of the lithium available in the market can be found as lithium carbonate, a more stable compound that can then transformed into chemicals or salts.
+Most of the lithium available in the market can be found as lithium carbonate, a more stable compound that can then be transformed into other chemicals or salts.

 The salars with the highest lithium concentrations are located in Bolivia, Argentina, and Chile, in an area called “the lithium triangle.”
-Lithium obtained from salars is then recovered in the form of lithium carbonate, the main raw material that is used by companies in lithium-ion batteries.
+Lithium obtained from salars is then recovered in the form of lithium carbonate.

-Brine mining in salars is normally a very long process that can take from eight months to three years.
+Brine extraction in salars is normally a very long and cumbersome process that can take from eight months to three years.
 Mining starts by drilling a hole and pumping brine to the surface.
-Then they leave it to evaporate for months, first creating a mix of manganese, potassium, borax, and salts which is filtered and placed into another evaporation pool.
+The unearthed minerals are left outside to evaporate for months, first creating a mix of manganese, potassium, borax, and salts which is filtered and placed into another evaporation pool.

-It will take between 12 and 18 months for that mix to be filtered enough in order to be able to extract the lithium carbonate, also known as white gold.
-While it’s cheap and effective, the process needs a lot of water, estimated at 500.000 gallons per ton of lithium extracted.
+It will take between 12 and 18 months for that mix to be filtered enough in order to be able to extract the lithium carbonate, also known as “white gold”.
+However, lithium carbonate fields, or ponds, don’t always look white.
+Seen from above, lithium ponds range in color from a pinky white, to turquoise, to a highly concentrated, canary yellow.
+While it’s cheap and effective, the process needs a lot of water, estimated at 500,000 gallons per ton of lithium extracted.

-This creates a lot of pressure in local communities living in nearby areas.
-For example, in Chile’s Salar de Atacama, mining has caused the region to lose 65% of the region’s water.
-This has meant impacts of local farmers, who rely on agriculture and cattle for their livelihoods and now need to get the water from somewhere else.
+This creates a lot of pressure on local communities living in nearby areas.
+For example, in Chile’s Salar de Atacama, mining has caused the region to lose 65% of the region’s freshwater, putting a huge strain on local farmers, who rely on agriculture and cattle for their livelihoods and now need to source their water from somewhere else.

 In the United States, Canada, and Australia, lithium is usually extracted from the rock by using more traditional methods.
 Nevertheless, this still requires the use of chemicals in order to extract it in a useful form.
-In Nevada, the research found impacts on fish 150 miles downstream from a lithium processing operation, for example.
+In Nevada, researchers found evidence of pollution in fish swimming 150 miles downstream from a lithium processing operation, for example.

 A report by Friends of the Earth argued that extracting lithium can affect the soil and causes air contamination.
 In the area Salar del Hombre Muerto in Argentina, residents complain that lithium polluted streams that are used by humans and livestock, while in Chile there were clashes between mining firms and locals.